 In August 2008, the District of Columbia became the first jurisdiction in North America to launch a bikesharing system.
 SmartBike D.C. offered 120 bikes at 10 stations in downtown D.C. and the Center City.
 Approximately 1,600 people joined SmartBike D.C. during its 2 years of operation.

 Meanwhile, Arlington County, VA was working on its own plans for a bikesharing system.
 Together, Arlington and the District reviewed proposals and selected an operator for a new bikesharing system in May 2010.
-Over two years the two jurisdictions established the regional Captial Bikeshare system, with 200+ stations and 1800+ bikes providing over 24,000 annual members with alternative transportation.
+Over two years, the two jurisdictions established the regional Capital Bikeshare system that has grown to servie 5 jurisdictions, with over 430 stations and 3700+ bikes.

 The development of Capital Bikeshare was supported by many partners, including: